faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 >  <span style="color:red; margin-left:-30px;">[Doctrine:2b] ... and to a postmortal spirit world in Alma 40 (see Alma 40:11–14).</span>

-Matthias Earbery discussed the spirit world using [very similar verbiage and reasoning](https://www.reddit.com/r/mormon/comments/5dgo1o/okay_assuming_the_book_of_mormon_is_just_derived/da4efgf/) as found [in Alma 40](https://www.churchistrue.com/wp-content/uploads/2019/04/state-of-souls.jpg).
+Thomas Burnet discussed the spirit world using [very similar verbiage and reasoning](https://www.reddit.com/r/mormon/comments/5dgo1o/okay_assuming_the_book_of_mormon_is_just_derived/da4efgf/) as found [in Alma 40](https://www.churchistrue.com/wp-content/uploads/2019/04/state-of-souls.jpg).

 > <span style="color:red; margin-left:-30px;">[Doctrine:2c] Where did Joseph Smith get these profound doctrinal truths that were in fact contrary to the prevailing doctrinal teachings of his time?</span>